International Legion (Ukraine): India

-Official stance

 The Ukrainian Embassy in India tweeted asking Indians to volunteer to fight for Ukraine in early March 2022, but it was later deleted after the Indian Ministry of External Affairs objected.

 Indian domestic law clearly bars foreign fighters under Chapter VI, Section 121-130 of the Indian Penal Code.
 Foreign fighters can be sentenced to up to seven years upon return to India.

-Foreign fighters

-India

 Over 500 Indians from across the country, including some veterans have submitted applications volunteering to join the International Legion created to fight Russian forces in Ukraine.

 However, only one 21-year-old Indian student in Kharkiv is known to have joined the Georgian National Legion in 2022.
 Later on, the student's family said that the student is willing to leave the Georgian National Legion and return to his home in India.

 The first photo of International Legion distributed by Ukraine reportedly showed an Indian volunteer.
 The Indian volunteer reportedly shown in the photo is believed to be the 21-year-old student who had joined the Georgian National Legion earlier on.